MrHaCkEr/webnovel2ebook/README.md

+# THIS PROGRAM IS NO LONGER MAINTAINED

+## Check out [seba11998's](https://github.com/seba11998/webnovel2ebook/) for a more up do date version.

 # webNovel2eBook
 This Python script will download chapters from novels availaible on Qidan International aka webnovel.com and saves them into the .epub format.